 Today, there are few estates in Barolo with as impressive a lineup of vineyard holdings as Oddero from legendary Crus such as Vigna Rionda and Rocche di Castiglione to Brunate, Villero, Bussia and others (most recently Monvigliero!).
 Overall, Oddero has 35 hectates planted with about half of that in Nebbiolo for Barolo and Barbaresco.
 They also have six hectares of the prized Piemontese hazelnuts.
 Today, all of the Nebbiolo vineyards are also certified organic, with the balance of the vineyards in official conversion.

 In the cellar, their Barolo and Barbaresco follow a traditional Nebbiolo protocol.
 The wines are fermented in stainless steel with usually a 20-25 day maceration followed by thirty to forty months depending on cru and vintage in large, neutral botti.
 The Odderos were one of the early adopters of Austrian oak (Stockinger) which are now more prevalent in some top Piedmontese cellars.
 Besides Barolo, they make a delicious Barbera d’Alba and an amazing Langhe Nebbiolo made entirely from Barolo-zoned fruit - both offering tremendous quality and value.
-Though their straight Barolo is definitely a calling card for the winery, and an amazing value as well as it comes from 3 top Crus, Bricco Fiasco, Bricco Chiesa and Capalot.
+Their straight Barolo is definitely a calling card for the winery, with an amazing value as well as its origins from 3 top Crus: Bricco Fiasco, Bricco Chiesa and Capalot.

 The real flagship for Oddero, of course, are their vast array of top single-cru wines.
 These wines are produced in limited quantities and often held for several years in bottle before release.
 And their array of Grand Cru sites is virtually incomparable in all of Piedmont, and a veritable “Treasure Chest” for any serious lover of Barolo.